Simple lifestyle changes can help reduce high blood pressure, although some people may need to take medicine as well.

 Your doctor will carry out some blood and urine tests, and ask questions about your health to determine your risk of other problems:

-- if your blood pressure is consistently above 140/90mmHg (or 135/85mmHg at home), but your risk of other problems is low – you'll be advised to make some changes to your lifestyle
+- if your blood pressure is consistently above 140/90mmHg (or 135/85mmHg at home) and you're under 80 years old, or 150/90mmHg (or 145/85mmHg at home) and you're 80 years old or over, but your risk of other problems is low – you'll be advised to make some changes to your lifestyle, though you and your doctor may still choose to consider medicine

 - if your blood pressure is consistently above 140/90mmHg (or 135/85mmHg at home) and your risk of other problems is high – you'll be offered medicine to lower your blood pressure, in addition to lifestyle changes